wandb/docs/docs/getting-started.md

 sidebar_label: Getting Started
 ---

 Our tool `wandb` helps you track and visualize machine learning experiments.
-Getting set up should take less than five minutes.
-If you have any questions or run into any problems, please let us know!
-You can ask questions in our [gitter forum](https://gitter.im/wandb-app/community) and we should be able to help you out right away.
+Integrating your training script with wandb should take less than five minutes.

-There are three steps to get started.
+There are three steps.

 ## 1. Install the wandb Python Library
 Install our library in an environment using Python 3.